kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 (_End Aside_)

-I also wanted to learn more about services I used in greater depth.
+I also wanted to learn more about services I knew in greater depth.
 For example, in [AWS Simple Queue Service](https://aws.amazon.com/sqs/), what's [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html) and how does it differ from the default?
-I've found that the certifications have helped me improve in both areas.
-If you're looking to learn more about AWS, it's worthwhile to get certified.
+The certifications have helped me improve in both areas.
+If you want to learn more about AWS and do well with structure, it's worthwhile to get certified.

 ## How to Get Certified